-We’ve put together a list of 21 female photographers whose art will inspire and amaze you.
-Coming from all over the world, these female photographers have captured everything from street, travel, and landscapes, architecture and war photography.
+We’ve put together a list of 25 female photographers whose art will inspire and amaze you.

-In no particular order, here’s our list of 21 female photographers whose creativity and vision will have you take a moment and look twice at their pictures.
+In no particular order, here’s our list of 25 female photographers.
+Their creativity and vision will make you take a moment and look twice at their pictures.

-An American photographer, Goldin started by focusing on the post-punk new-wave music scene in Boston.
+Nan Goldin (September 12, 1953) is a photographer from the US.
+She started her photography career by focusing on the post-punk new-wave music scene in Boston.
 Between 1979 and 1986, she created her most important body of work, The Ballad of Sexual Dependency.

-These images portrayed drug use, violent, aggressive couples and autobiographical moments.
+These images portrayed drug use, violence, aggressive couples, and autobiographical moments.
 She sees it as a diary that she would let people read.

-Her images are usually shown as a slideshow rather than a typical exhibition of prints.
-The main themes of her work are love, gender, domesticity, and sexuality, usually photographed using available light.
+Her images are often shown as a slideshow rather than a typical exhibition of prints.
+The main themes of her work are love, gender, domesticity, and sexuality.
+She often photographed using available light.

-Day was a fashion photographer turned documentary artist.
 She was the first to take images of Kate Moss in her teens.
-She took pictures for British Magazines such as The Face and I-D, and American Vogue.
+She took pictures for British Magazines such as The Face, I-D, and American Vogue.

-Calle, a French photographer and artist, started her photographic journey in Venice.
+Calle (born October 9, 1953) is a French photographer and artist who started her photographic journey in Venice.
 She followed a man around the city over a few days.
 Everywhere he went, she followed and photographed him like a private detective.

-Her most notable work is The Hotel series where she worked as a chambermaid.
-This is where she photographed inside the rooms, focusing on the guests’ items.
+Her most notable work is The Hotel series, where she worked as a chambermaid.
+This is where she photographed inside the rooms, focusing on the guests’ personal items.

 Her work looks at human vulnerability and examines identity and intimacy.

-Wearing is a conceptual artist from Birmingham, UK, incorporating photography, video and text.
-Her most notable work is Signs that say what you want them to say and not Signs that say what someone else wants you to say.
+Gillian Wearing (born December 10, 1963) is a conceptual artist from Birmingham, UK.
+Her work includes photography, video, and text.
+Wearing’s most notable work is Signs that say what you want them to say and not Signs that say what someone else wants you to say.

-Signs is a street photography project, focusing on portraits of strangers she encountered in London.
-She approached each subject with paper and pen, and asked them to write their thoughts down.
+Signs is a street photography project focusing on portraits of strangers she met in London.
+She approached each subject with paper and pen and asked them to write their thoughts down.

 Each of the subjects wrote something that changed her perception of them.
 Her work looks at individuality and how people see themselves.

-Arbus was an American photographer focusing on marginalised people.
+Diane Arbus (March 14, 1923 – July 26, 1971) was an American photographer focusing on marginalized people.
 The focus was on transgender people and circus performers, such as dwarves and giants.

-She was quickly dissatisfied with this role, and moved on to street photography.
-She worked on assignment for Vogue, among others.
-Her work draws inspiration from Richard Avedon and Weegee.
+She soon got fed up with this role and moved on to street photography.
+She worked on assignments for Vogue, among others.
+Her work is inspired by Richard Avedon and Weegee.

 Knocking on the doors of French photographic agencies got her an assignment.
-Photographing the Mujaheddin, who were freedom fighters at the time.
+She photographed the Mujaheddin, who were freedom fighters at the time.

-From there she found herself in Moscow, Zimbabwe, and Amsterdam.
-In Romania she documented conditions of state-run orphanages.
+From there, she found herself in Moscow, Zimbabwe, and Amsterdam.
+In Romania, she documented the conditions of state-run orphanages.

 There is no other female portrait photographer as famous as Annie Leibovitz.
-Throughout her expansive career, she photographed Demi Moore, The Queen and more notably John Lennon on the same day as his death.
+Throughout her expansive career, she photographed Demi Moore, The Queen, and John Lennon on the day he was killed.

 She started as a staff photographer for Rolling Stone magazine.
 This helped her hone her specific style.